Forsyth, Georgia: Geography

 According to the United States Census Bureau, the city of Forsyth has a total area of 9.0 sqmi, of which 0.004 sqmi, or 0.04%, are water.
-The city sits atop a ridge which drains southwest to tributaries of Tobesofkee Creek and northeast to tributaries of Rum Creek; both creeks are southeast-flowing tributaries of the Ocmulgee River.
+The city sits atop a ridge which drains southwest to tributaries of Tobesofkee Creek and northeast to tributaries of Rum Creek; both creeks are southeastward-flowing tributaries of the Ocmulgee River.